cgwire/kitsu/docs/first_production/README.md

 At this stage of the production, the animatic should be done.
 This means you have the length (**number of frames**, **frame range In**, and **frame range Out**) for each shot.
 You can add this information to the spreadsheet.
-This way, you are sure that all the frames a calculated and none are missing or over-computed.
+This way, you are sure that all the frames are calculated and none are missing or over-computed.

 You may also be able to add a camera as an asset!